Thomas Nozkowski with Chris Martin

 Rail: I remember when I first met you in 1979, you were on a ladder and you were hanging a painting, which had a detail of a Giotto of the angel rolling back the ceiling of the sky.
 I recognized it and I remember being sort of proud of myself for recognizing it, and very surprised to see a direct quote from Giotto in SoHo in 1979.
 Do you still quote directly from other paintings?

 Nozkowski: In the early seventies, I would often work with older works of art.
 I would quote them, but more to understand why I thought they were powerful in the first place.
 I had been to Europe in the fall of 1973.
-I was completely knocked out by Pisanello’s “Legend of St. Eustache” in the National Gallery in London.
+I was completely knocked out by Pisanello’s “The Vision of Saint Eustace” in the National Gallery in London.
 I still think it’s one of the greatest paintings ever made.
 I came back to New York, actually it was the first time I used small canvas boards, and I tried to paint pieces, abstracted details, from this Pisanello painting to see why it worked.
 It would drive me nuts, I don’t know what I expected, but you would see a lemon yellow disc in the Pisanello and it would move you to tears.
 And then you’d come back and do that on Hester Street in the Lower East Side, and what the hell is this, it’s just a little yellow disc!
 It was a great lesson in the limits of formalism but it’s one of the things that really started me along this path.
 I stopped doing that many years ago.
 In this last show there are two paintings that include the element of homages to artists, but there’s no real direct quoting from other works of art.

 Rail: Well I was looking at the biggest painting in your current show and thinking that it looks like an Arthur Dove sunset in a Kwakiutl village.

 Nozkowski: Yeah, someone else saw the Northwest Indians there, and I think that’s great.
-I made one painting about 10 years ago that referenced Northwest Indian imagery—but that wasn’t one.
+I made one painting about ten years ago that referenced Northwest Indian imagery—but that wasn’t one.
 People read paintings all sorts of ways.
 Arthur Dove is one of my least favorite artists.
 I’m a Burchfield guy—even though he has made small abstractions based on reality.
 Too often I find his work corny and pretty predictable in his moves.
 If I were to tell you there’s an Arthur Dove hanging down the block and it’s called “Foghorns,” we almost don’t have to look at the damn painting to know there’s going to be great big gray donuts floating in the sky.
 I try very hard to be as smart as I can be about my images and I try to replace every last piece of sentimentality with genuine desire.

 Rail: Are there living artists today that you feel in dialogue with?